Photo: Agathe Bernard

 How would you describe your aesthetic?

 Cinematic with raw emotion.
-I want my couple to feel like the film is totally them, and so I do adjust my style slightly depending on what the day was, and who the couple is.
+I want my couple to feel like the film is totally them.
+So, I do adjust my style slightly depending on what the day was, and who the couple is.

-My aesthetic and style has been shaped and influenced by some amazing wedding filmmakers out of Europe.
-While attending a workshop in Barcelona, my mind was blown by the way they shoot, capture, and edit their films.
-So I have been inspired by their style and try to bring that cinematic, timeless look into my work.
+My aesthetic and style have been shaped and influenced by some amazing wedding filmmakers out of Europe.
+While attending a workshop in Barcelona, the way they shoot, capture, and edit their films are amazing.
+Their style inspires me, and that is one reason I bring that cinematic, timeless look into my work.

 I also try to capture the couple doing something adventurous, or just at home doing something they enjoy together like cooking or a favourite walk.
 Who they are together when they are skiing down a mountain, hiking in their favourite spot, or just being themselves is part of the story of the wedding day I want to tell!
 This is a unique element of my work, and it’s why you will see a lot of adventure in my work.